jacklul/USharpVideo-Subtitles/API.md

 ### SubtitleManager.LoadTranslationFile(TextAsset): void

 Load translation from JSON file (hardcoded status messages only).
+You can also assign a file to `SubtitleManager.translationFile` variable in the inspector which will be loaded on start.
 _You will have to use a 3rd-party tool to translate the interface part of the prefab._

 <details>